Start for free

 Step 5: Train and Go Live

-Run both system parallel for about a week or two to ensure accuracy before a full cutover.
+Run both systems in parallel for a week or two to check accuracy before the full cutover.

 Use Case Recommendations: When to Choose Each

-It is not practical to compare Odoo and Salesforce in a vacuum.
-Choosing the better software should be in the context of which option aligns with your current operational needs and growth plan.
+It is not practical to compare Odoo and Salesforce in isolation.
+The better choice depends on your current operations and growth plan.

-Below are three real-world business categorizations and best fit option for each.
+Below are three common business profiles and the better fit for each.

 1. The All-in-One Seekers